Please include an ACCT Portfolio with your application so we can better understand your experience with Challenge Course programming.

-Possess at least 2-3 years of experience in ropes/challenge course management, or equivalent experience
+Possess at least 2-3 years experience in challenge course management, or equivalent experience

-Able to work outdoors, regardless of weather and season
+Comfortable working outdoors, regardless of weather or season

-Able to lift and transport 30-50 lbs of gear several times a day
+Able to lift and transport 20-50 pounds of gear several times a day

-Willing to complete a federal background check, Live Scan background check, MVR check and provide current negative TB test results and a medical form upon hire (cost of all screening paid for or reimbursed by OBCA)
+Willing to complete a federal & Live Scan background check, MVR check, and provide current negative TB test results, and a medical form (cost of all screening paid for or reimbursed by OBCA)

 Bonus if you…